Coastal Texas I

 Several Confederate earthwork forts and batteries were located around the island.
 These included:

-Fort Hebért (aka Fort Virginia Point) (four guns) on the mainland in Texas City, opposite Galveston Island (renamed Fort Nelson by the Union in 1862),
+Fort Hebért (aka Fort Virginia Point) (four guns), on the mainland near Texas City Junction, opposite Galveston Island (renamed Fort Nelson by the Union in 1862).

-Fort Magruder, a three-gun sand battery facing the Gulf at the foot of Church Street,
+Fort Magruder (1), a three-gun sand battery facing the Gulf at the foot of Church Street.

 Camp Riche